Rising from Ashes (album)

 Rising from Ashes is the fifth album by German power metal band Silent Force, released on December 13, 2013, via AFM Records.
 It is their first album since Walk the Earth in 2007.
-It was produced by Beyrodt himself and it was the first and only album also with singer Michael Bormann (Jaded Heart), bass guitarist Mat Sinner (Primal Fear, Voodoo Circle) and Italian keyboardist Alessandro Del Vecchio (Hardline, Jorn, Edge of Forever), respectively instead of D. C. Cooper (returned to Royal Hunt), Jürgen Steinmetz and Torsten Röhre.
+It was produced by Beyrodt himself and it was the first and only album also with singer Michael Bormann (Jaded Heart), bass guitarist Mat Sinner (Primal Fear, (Sinner (band) Voodoo Circle) and Italian keyboardist Alessandro Del Vecchio (Hardline, Jorn, Edge of Forever), respectively instead of D. C. Cooper (returned to Royal Hunt), Jürgen Steinmetz and Torsten Röhre.

 The album was preceded by the single "Circle of Trust" on December 4, 2013.

 Track listing

 All songs written by Alex Beyrodt and Michael Bormann.